moonbuggy/docker-dnsmasq-updater/README.md

 In manager mode the script won't listen to the Docker socket directly, only ingesting API data.
-Agents need to be running on all devices in the Swarm to catch all relevant container/service activity.
+Agents need to be running on all devices in the Swarm to catch all relevant container and network activity.

 The manager instance can run anywhere, it doesn't need to be in the Swarm, so long as the Agents can access the API.
 If desired, the manager script can be